fguiotte/sap/README.md

 ## Documentation

-Documentation is available at <https://python-sap.readthedocs.org/>.
+Documentation is available on <https://python-sap.rtfd.io>.

 ### Notebooks